Shakhty: History

 In 1948, production levels in the mines reached what they had been before the war.
 During the Leonid Brezhnev years, the city was at the height of its development, with a population of over 250,000, and about ten million tons of coal being mined each year.

 In the 1970s and 1980s, the city was the scene of many of Andrei Chikatilo's murders.

 Perestroika proved devastating for the city, as mines were privatized and shut down, causing massive unemployment, which led to a severe rise in crime and drug abuse.
 Today's Shakhty is the main industrial center of the Eastern Donbas.
 The city is also one of the main producers and exporters of tile in Eastern Europe.

 Administrative and municipal status

 Within the framework of administrative divisions, it is incorporated as Shakhty Urban Okrug—an administrative unit with the status equal to that of the districts.
 As a municipal division, this administrative unit also has urban okrug status.

 Demographics

-The city's population was 239,987 as of the 2010 Census; up from 222,592 recorded in the 2002 Census.
-As of the 1989 Census, the population was 225,797.

 Attractions

-There are many monuments and museums In Shakhty.
+There are several monuments and historical sites in Shakhty.